 Capabilities include construction-specific functionality, such as certified payroll, OSHA reporting, crew based time entry, RFIs, compliance tracking, managing work orders, unit price and AIA billing.

-Document management and workflow help to streamline processes and eliminate paper, while mobile applications allow users to capture data in the field.
-Dashboards and reporting allow users to track KPIs and easily dig into the supporting data.
+Document management and workflow help to digitalize processes and eliminate paper-based records, while mobile applications allow users to capture data in the field.
+Dashboards and reporting allow users to track performance indicators and dig into the supporting data.

 Ben from MMC